Carrie Steele Logan: Career

-Philanthropy and Activism
+Philanthropy and activism

 One way that Logan raised money to found the Colored Orphanage of Atlanta was to give speeches.
 For example, she obtained thirty dollars after speaking to Concord Baptist Church in Brooklyn, New York concerning the importance of her life's work.
 The City Council of Atlanta donated $500 to the orphanage.
 The Community Chest in Atlanta and many other African American advocacy groups and newspapers, such as the Savannah Tribune promoted the opportunity to donate to the orphanage.
 Along with a charter from the state of Georgia, donations from the city's growing black middle class, and her own funds, she opened the orphanage in Atlanta in 1889.
 It is considered the oldest such institution in the United States.

-By 1892, the orphanage had a new three-story brick building built on a stone foundation could house and educate up to fifty children.
+By 1892, the orphanage had a new three-story brick building built on a stone foundation which could house and educate up to fifty children.
 Steele wrote an autobiography, which she sold to raise funds for the orphanage.
 The secretary of the orphanage was Floyd Crumbly, the chief organizer of the Georgia Real Estate Loan and Trust Company.